Montagnard (Vietnam): Pre-colonial history

-The Montagnard have a long history of tensions with the Vietnamese majority.
-While the Vietnamese are themselves heterogeneous, they generally share a common language and culture and have developed and maintained the dominant social institutions of Vietnam.
-The Montagnard do not share that heritage.
+The Montagnards have a history of tensions with the Vietnamese majority since the 19th century.
+While the Vietnamese or Kinh majority have a common language and culture and have developed and maintained the dominant social institutions of Vietnam, the Montagnard do not share that heritage.
+The Montagnards retain their tribal customs and ancestral land ownership.
+Unlike the Buddhist Vietnamese who are patriarchal, the Montagnards mainly practice traditional matrilineality, such as the Jarai and Rade, where head of the house is passed down from the mother to the oldest daughter, and women take charge of the leadership in tribal communities.
 There have been conflicts between the two groups over many issues, including land ownership, language and cultural preservation, access to education and resources, and political representation.